zooba/pymanager/pep-draft.md

 include PyManager but have it locate installs from their own index.
 The app package configuration allows reusing our build and overriding the default settings.

+The ``user_config`` and ``additional_config`` settings are pre-configured in earlier configuration files, allowing them to be overridden by admin-only configuration or an alternate root configuration.
+If a configuration file overwrites the setting that caused the file to be loaded, it is ignored.
+The ``base_config`` setting is similar, but starts empty and is intended for easy overriding through admin configuration.

 Admin-only configuration is provided to allow administrators to manage systems under their control using existing tools, such as group policy or registry